 - 1. An interview is scheduled with a member of the Doylestown Health Volunteer Office staff after the shadow visit.
 An application, and input on how to complete it, is provided at that interview. - 2.
-Prospective Animal Assisted Activity Volunteers are required to submit an application that includes all required application materials listed below: - Application form, including references. - Agreement to abide by all Doylestown Health policies and procedures, including the COVID-19 vaccine requirement and COVID-19 policies, and to provide all required forms. - A copy of your current pet therapy registration card with Alliance of Therapy Dogs, Bright and Beautiful Therapy Dogs, Comfort Caring Canines, or Pet Partners.
+Prospective Animal Assisted Activity Volunteers are required to submit an application that includes all required application materials listed below: - Application form, including references - Agreement to abide by all Doylestown Health policies and procedures, including the COVID-19 vaccine requirement and COVID-19 policies, and to provide all required forms - A copy of your current pet therapy registration card with Alliance of Therapy Dogs, Comfort Caring Canines, Pet Partners, or Therapy Dogs International.
 Your registration card shows the date your membership became active and the date it expires.
-Your membership card is not the certificate you receive when you earn your therapy certification.

-- You will need to provide a copy Doylestown Health Vet Record form which identifies the current and renewal dates for your therapy dog's exam, rabies, DHPP or DHLPP or titer, negative fecal, heartworm blood test signed by a member of your dog's veterinary practice.
-A handler may provide an attestation of use of preventatives in lieu of a heartworm blood test using the form provided in the Appendix. - A current Dog license. - Human Health Records: TB tests, annual flu vaccine, TDaP vaccine, COVID-19 vaccinations; these can be administered by Doylestown Hospital. - FBI Fingerprint Clearance and PA Child Abuse Clearance for Adults issued the year of your application.
+Your membership card is not the certificate you receive when you earn your therapy certification. - Vet Records: exam, rabies, DHPP or DHLPP or titer, negative fecal, heartworm blood test A handler may provide an attestation of use of preventatives in lieu of a heartworm blood test using the form provided in the Appendix. - Dog license - Human Health Records: TB tests, annual flu vaccine, TDaP vaccine, COVID-19 vaccinations; these can be administered by Doylestown Hospital - FBI Fingerprint Clearance and PA Child Abuse Clearance for Adults issued the year of your application.
 The Volunteer Services Office of Doylestown Hospital obtains a PA State Police Criminal Record Clearance.